 We seek to achieve this shared vision through transforming and developing current and future service delivery, developing delivery partnerships and networks, shaping the commissioning and funding landscape, and ensuring the voices of our organisations and those we work with are adequately heard within decision- and policy-making.

-Formed in 2013, the NIC is a group of four leading North East charities, Changing Lives, DISC, Groundwork NE & Cumbria, and Mental Health Concern, each with a well-established commitment to delivering community-based services for people with complex needs.
+Formed in 2013, the NIC is a group of four leading North East charities, Changing Lives, Groundwork NE & Cumbria, Humankind, and Mental Health Concern, each with a well-established commitment to delivering community-based services for people with complex needs.
 These founding organisations have built an effective partnership, based on shared values, ethics, and culture.